 There is a lot more to the FIO project, but since it is all still in beta I won't cover it just yet.
 Let's just say that you will be able to include metadata using FIO as well, but none of this will mess with the underlying blockchain transaction.
 Sounds like a win win to me!

 ENS Tutorial For Easy Sending Now

 If you want to try out the existing ENS system, see my quick walk through below using the MyCrypto.com website!

 - Head over to MyCrypto.com/ENS to see if your .eth name is available.
 If it is, you will get a link that redirects you to the MyCrypto legacy site (this feature has not been ported over to their new v3 site yet).

 - You have to put in your address again on this screen, yes it sucks to have to do it twice but I wanted you to see the redirect on purpose so you know you are secure.

 - Getting an address is “auction based” which means you do have to pay a small amount of ETH for the address and it goes up on an auction.
 This just gives anyone else the opportunity to also have that name, if it is uncontested you win your auction for the amount you bid.
 In my case I went with the default of 0.01 ETH.
 Make sure you copy this info down as they state, you WILL need it later.

-- That's it!
-Now you just wait for the auction to conclude and you have your very own .eth address!
-As you can see I spent $1.79 to start the auction, not bad!
-I have not tried using it to send and receive, but I will update this article when my auction is over with results.
+- Now you just wait for the auction to conclude and you have your very own .eth address!
+As you can see I spent $1.79 to start the auction, not bad!.

 Hopefully that was an easy to understand tutorial on how to get your ENS or your own .eth address.
 I am excited about the next evolution of this in the FIO Protocol and can't wait to see more from the team, but until then…